spynix/sui/README.md

 ##Ideology

-- First and foremost, each module should be reasonably small and simple.
-Large frameworks are great.
-A good number of people have spent a lot of time and effort making them work well.
-Sometimes though, and I know this is just silly and all but... you don't *always* want stuff to look or work just like theirs.
-You try changing **d** which in turn breaks **e**, **f**, **g**, **h**, **i**... either by mucking up the inheritance or worse actual functionality.
-Rather than a fully built framework that you have to work backwards to modify, this is meant to handle only the lowest level of functionality -- just enough for it to work, not enough to be cool -- and then be built up from that point.
+- I want each module as small and simple as possible, without using other libraries.

 - Each module should be self-sufficient without relying on custom data assigned to nodes or window globals.
 Sometimes it has to be done, but the idea is to make the intrusion as small as possible.

 - Each module should separate the logic and presentation as much as possible.
-This means utilizing stylesheeting as much as possible rather than inline styling.
+This means utilizing stylesheeting instead of inline styling when able.

 - Each module should return a closured expression which provides the module's functionality.
-This makes it possible to always maintain the component count, which is important for indexing.
+This makes it possible to always maintain the component count and other goodies.

 - Each module should have a create function which is the primary method of the module.
 This should return either an object or a properly closed expression